 A brand-new (2024) venue in Anand Vihar, East Crown has both a spacious hall and a garden lawn.
 It’s got modern minimal decor – white and silver, with LED uplights – which can make images look a bit cool-toned, so our editor usually adds warmth later.
 We often do the couple’s first look in one corner of the neatly trimmed lawn, with sunlight filtering through sparse trees (Timings: just before ceremony is ideal, as guests gather behind us for the baraat entrance).
 Indoors, the stage has a canopy of fairy lights; they give a soft glow but necessitate fill-flash to keep the bride’s face bright.
 The best portraits at East Crown tend to be in early evening on the lawn by the decorative arch or fountain; after 9pm DJs turn on strobe lights that make long exposures fun but useless for stills, so we aim to finish essential portraits before the dance party.
 Bonus: parking is ample here, so we rarely have to sprint through traffic with equipment.

 Manaktala is a dreamy farmhouse on the Gurugram side of Delhi (Kapashera), perfect for day weddings.
 It’s got a lush 25,000 sq ft front lawn and a big waterproof marquee.
-My advice: the bride and groom should do portrait time around sunset on the lawn’s ornamental bridges or under the big neem tree.
+Our advice: the bride and groom should do portrait time around sunset on the lawn’s ornamental bridges or under the big neem tree.
 However, midday weddings here can be brutal— the noon sun beats on that open lawn.
 We usually schedule the crucial portrait session for late evening (using decor uplights), or start a twilight shoot where the lamps line the walking path – it looks straight out of fairytale.
 Indoors, the marquee lighting is fine but the big open space means guests sound carries; we pick quiet moments.
-Sometimes we split the team: one handles the haldi on the front lawn (colorful stains everywhere!), while I gather family near the traditional cottage for mother-daughter portraits inside with window light.
-Families appreciate that coordination – it minimizes chaos when there’s multiple ceremonies (e.g., haldi + priest at same time).
+Sometimes we split the team: one handles the haldi on the front lawn (colorful stains everywhere!), while we gather family near the traditional cottage for mother-daughter portraits inside with window light.
+Families appreciate that coordination – it minimizes chaos when there’s multiple ceremonies (e.g., haldi + priest at the same time).

 Grandreams in Rajouri Garden feels like an old-world palace.
 Its facade with 200-foot Greek columns is a magnet for pre-ceremony portraits: ask the couple to step onto the broad white steps and bathe them in either golden-hour or nighttime uplights, and the result is as regal as it sounds.
 Inside, the William and Fortuna halls are palatial but with deep red carpets and tinted lighting.
-We often have to bring high-powered flash for stage photos – the chandeliers are massive but still dim.
+We often have to bring a high-powered flash for stage photos – the chandeliers are massive but still dim.
 The advantage here is parking: it’s ample, so unloading equipment is smooth and relatives park far from barricades.
 Families at Grandreams love walking around the central courtyard between rituals, giving us natural candid shots of kids running through fountains and uncles debating politics over chai.
 The staff is used to media, so we freely use tripods for group portraits when everyone is ready, taking advantage of the stylish European murals on the walls.
 The best coupleshoot spot is the grand balcony overlooking the lobby – we climb up there for a moment of privacy (and a view of the Hall of Fame photo wall), then sprint back as the next guests arrive.

 People often tell us they feel the difference: it’s the difference between a staged painting and a living documentary.
 We’re there to hold nerves, calm the day, and let families be themselves.
 And because we work quietly, nobody minds when we steal a few moments away with the newlyweds for one more sunset shot.